Staff & Board

 Fun Fact!
 I worked for two summers at Cedar Point Amusement Park in Ohio, where I lived right on park grounds.

-Assistant Professor of Graphic Design and Faculty Mentor to Studio 165+, Ball State University (based in Muncie, IN)
+Associate Professor of Art & Graphic Design and Faculty Mentor to Studio 165+, Ball State University (based in Muncie, IN)

 Why do I care about The Facing Project?
 I think The Facing Project connects a diverse group of people and provides a platform for them to share their stories.
 Learning about other’s stories helps people in ways that they might not have realized until now.

 Fun Fact!
 I made a documentary film about the history and evolution of truck art in India called Horn Please.